- Article

 As international asset managers become increasingly active in Taiwan’s ETF market, which has gone from strength to strength in recent years, issuers can benefit from an asset service provider with joined-up local and international capabilities.

 Since the beginning of the decade, the Taiwanese stock market has undergone an extraordinary transformation.
-The market’s total capitalisation has more than doubled to USD2.2 trillion since 2019, as the island benefits from its key role in the global supply chain for semiconductors.
+The market’s total capitalisation has more than doubled to USD2.2 trillion since 2019, as the island benefits from its key role in the global supply chain for semiconductors1.

 Robust economic growth in Taiwan is creating wealth among the local population.
-In 2024, the economy grew by 4.3%, driven largely by the semiconductor industry, which is booming due to AI-related demand.
+In 2024, the economy grew by 4.3%5, driven largely by the semiconductor industry, which is booming due to AI-related demand.
 Strong returns have renewed interest among individuals in the stock market, which has helped direct the island’s excess savings towards ETFs.
-Furthermore, Taiwan’s younger people are particularly interested in ETFs, with people aged from 21 to 40 accounting for more than 50% of total investors.
+Furthermore, Taiwan’s younger people are particularly interested in ETFs, with people aged from 21 to 40 accounting for more than 50% of total investors6.

 The rapid rise of Taiwan’s ETF market makes it a highly attractive destination for the issuers of listed investment products – especially for international asset managers that can utilise their global experience to meet growing demand for innovative products...